 Beef tataki with simple ponzu sauce is a great Japanese dish to share with friends.
-Even if they don’t like Japanese they will like this.
+If you like Japanese, you are going to love this.

 If you want to make consistently perfect beef tataki – the way restaurants do – then sous vide is something you need to learn.
 Unless you are the absolute steak cooking ninja there is no better way.